Todd Hammel: Professional career

-Tampa Bay Buccaneers

 The Tampa Bay Buccaneers selected Hammel in the 12th round (307th overall) of the 1990 NFL draft.

-Atlanta Falcons

 On December 5, 1990, Hammel was signed to the Atlanta Falcons practice squad, but was released on December 12.

-New York/New Jersey Knights

 In 1991, he played for the New York/New Jersey Knights in the World League of American Football (WLAF).
 Hammel started the first game in Knights franchise history against the Barcelona Dragons, but was replaced in the first half by Jeff Graham.

-Dallas Texans

 In 1992, Hammel played for the Dallas Texans of the Arena Football League (AFL).
 In his first season with the Texans, Hammel threw for 28 touchdowns on 157 of 308 attempts for 1,799 yards.
 Hammel led the Texans to a playoff victory over the Albany Firebirds where he threw four touchdown passes.
 In 1993, Hammel returned and threw for 39 touchdowns and 2,287 yards.

-Fort Worth Cavalry

 In 1994, Hammel signed with the expansion franchise Fort Worth Cavalry of the (AFL).
 General Manager and head coach Michael Trigg was Hammel's offensive coordinator the two years he spent in Dallas.
 Hammel split playing time with fellow quarterback Kyle Mackey.
 On the season, Hammel tossed 28 touchdowns while passing for 1,745 yards.

-Milwaukee Mustangs

 In 1995, Hammel signed with the Milwaukee Mustangs of the (AFL).
 Hammel followed Trigg's to Milwaukee where he played for the Mustangs for five seasons.
 In 1998, he threw for a career high 60 touchdowns and 3,100 yards.
 In 1999, he became the first player in Arena Football League history to pass for 18,000 yards, 300 touchdowns and 1,500 completions.

-Florida Bobcats

 In 2000, Hammel signed with the Florida Bobcats of the (AFL).
 He appeared in three games for the Bobcats.

-Houston Thunderbears

 In 2001, Hammel signed with the Houston Thunderbears of the (AFL), who were a traveling team for the season.

-Grand Rapids Rampage

 In 2002, Hammel signed with the Grand Rapids Rampage midway through the season where he appeared in two games.
 In week 12 against the Chicago Rush, he relieved starting quarterback Clint Dolezel and led the Rampage to 20 straight points in a near come from behind victory.

-Las Vegas Gladiators

 In 2003, Hammel signed with the Las Vegas Gladiators of the (AFL).

-Philadelphia Soul

 In 2004, Hammel signed with the Philadelphia Soul of the (AFL).

-Chicago Rush

 In 2005, Hammel signed with the Chicago Rush of the (AFL).
 In his first start of the season against the Nashville Cats he threw for 223 yards and five touchdowns in a 45–38 victory, filling in for injured starting quarterback Raymond Philyaw.
 The following week, he won his next start throwing six touchdowns on 21 of 25 completions against the Grand Rapids Rampage.

-Colorado Crush

 In 2006, Hammel signed with the Colorado Crush of the (AFL).